 It gets in- matched data from left and Right Table

-In case of matched the other table data will be null
+In the case of a match, the other table data will be null

 Difference between cross join and full outer join, union and union all, sub Query and correlated sub-Query difference more than 2 tables joining in the same table select E.EID, E. EName D. DEPTID, D. Dept Name From